Community Service Guidelines

 - MSF and MSA students must complete 10 hours of community service.

-- Service must meet the needs of more than your immediate family, your employer, or the university.
+- Service must meet the needs of more than your family, your employer, or the university.

 - The student's work must serve those in the community who are in genuine need of it, and must display a clear sense of social responsibility.
 Though it would be impossible to provide an exhaustive list, some examples of acceptable forms of community service would be serving those who are underprivileged, working with children to further their learning and development, assisting the elderly/infirmed, or contributing to environmental protection efforts.
-Simply performing work free of charge is not, in and of itself, sufficient to meet the requirements
+Volunteering to help with a charity walk or marathon is an acceptable form of community service, however walking or running in the actual event is not.
+Simply performing work free of charge is not, in and of itself, sufficient to meet the requirements.

-If you have any questions, including but not limited to the eligibility of your service, please contact Abigail Sherburne.
+If you have any questions, including but not limited to the eligibility of your service, please contact Graduate Programs.